amitgoswami1027/udagram-microservices-project/README.md

    * "docker run alpine echo hello world"
 10. Congratulations!
 You are now running Docker!

-### Task-10 Converting the monolithic application to microservices: (Dockerizing the services)
+### Task-10 Converting the monolithic application to microservices: (Dockerizing the services) - Done
 1. Create a project folder in your local computer and clone the following Git repository - https://github.com/udacity/nd9990-c3-microservices-v1
 2. Create your Dockerfile